iterative/dvc.org/static/docs/user-guide/external-data/ssh.md

 # Tell dvc to use the remote 'ssh-cache' as a SSH cache
 $ dvc config cache.ssh ssh-cache

-# Add data that is located on the SSH server
+# Track data that is located on the SSH server
 $ dvc add ssh://user@example.com:/srv/data/file.csv

-# Create a stage with SSH external output
+# Create a stage with an SSH external output
 $ dvc run \
       -d model.pkl \
       -o ssh://user@example.com:/srv/data/model.pkl \